Cluster sizes in subcritical soft Boolean models: Setting and main results

-A variant of the model is given by replacing~\eqref{eq:defSoftBool} by the connection rule $|x-y|^d\leq \beta W(x,y)\big(R_x + R_y\big)$, where now any two vertices are connected when their enlarged balls intersect.
+A variant of the model is given by replacing~\eqref{eq:defSoftBool} by the connection rule \(|x-y|\leq \beta^{1/d} W(x,y)\big(R_x + R_y\big)\), where now any two vertices are connected when their enlarged balls intersect.
 However, since \(R_x\vee R_y\leq R_x+R_y\leq 2(R_x\vee R_y)\), there is no qualitative change of behaviour between the two model when it comes to the existence of global phase transitions.
 We therefore stick to the model~\eqref{eq:defSoftBool}.
-Also, our parameters are chosen in a way that allows us to introduce the soft Boolean model as a special instance of the weight-dependent random connection model~\cite{GHMM2022} in Section~\ref{sec:Construction}.
-It is easy to see that the soft Boolean model interpolates between long-range percolation and the heavy-tailed Boolean model: The parameter \(\delta\) controls the strength of the geometric restrictions of the model such that the restrictions become stronger when \(\delta\) increases.
-Put differently, the smaller \(\delta\), the less a vertex feels the geometry.
+It is easy to see that the soft Boolean model interpolates between long-range percolation and the heavy-tailed Boolean model: The parameter \(\delta\) controls the rigidity of the geometric restrictions of the {Boolean model, where vertices must be located within their radius to form an edge.
+These restrictions are now softened by the \emph{independent} edge weights so} that they become stronger when \(\delta\) increases.
+Put differently, the smaller \(\delta\), the less a vertex feels the geometry, adding long-range effects to the model.
 The requirement \(\delta>1\) is needed to remain sparse in the sense that every vertex has finite expected degree.
 By sending \(\delta\to\infty\), one obtains a variant of the classical Boolean model.
-Similarly, the parameter \(\gamma\in(0,1)\) measures the size of the vertex radii.
-The larger \(\gamma\), the larger the radii and hence the more powerful the vertices are that one can find in the graph.
-Since the radii are heavy-tailed, \(\G^\beta\) has a heavy-tailed degree distribution with power-law exponent \(\tau=1+1/\gamma\), see~\cite{Lue2022, GHMM2022}.
-Again the constraint \(\gamma<1\) is needed to maintain sparseness.
-By setting \(\gamma=0\), one obtains a continuum version of long-range percolation.
+Similarly, {\(1/\gamma\), for \(\gamma\in(0,1)\),} measures the size of the vertex radii (or their volume, respectively).
+The larger \(\gamma\), the larger the radii and hence the more powerful vertices can be found in the graph.
+Since the radii are heavy-tailed, \(\G^\beta\) has a heavy-tailed degree distribution with tail exponent \(1/\gamma\), see~\cite{Lue2022, GHMM2022}.
+Again, the constraint \(\gamma<1\) is needed to maintain sparseness.
+By taking the limit \(\gamma\to 0\), one obtains a version of long-range percolation in the continuum.